 I love it when a cookbook inspires me!
 A cookbook should not only make you drool with gorgeous photos, but the stories should be captivating, and inspire you to get cooking.

-While on my last traveling adventure, I picked up the Magnolia Table cookbook at the airport bookstore.
-I’m a huge fan of Joanna Gaines and the show, Fixer Upper and honestly bought the book expecting only eye-candy with pretty photos.
+I’m a huge fan of Joanna Gaines and the show, Fixer Upper and picked up the Magnolia Table cookbook and honestly bought the book expecting only eye-candy with pretty photos.

 But instead, I read the cookbook cover to cover.
 The stories are so sweet, especially the captivating introduction where Johanna tells the story of the first meal she made Chip as newlyweds.
 It was so darn funny and heartwarming.
 I felt like I was sitting at their kitchen table witnessing the moment.